 It’s important to make sure you’re allowed to host on your property.
 Some examples of restrictions include contracts, laws, and community rules.
 Check with a lawyer or local authority to learn more about regulations, restrictions, and obligations specific to your circumstances.

 You can use the general info in this article as a starting point around hosting regulations and permissions.

 Russian legislation establishes the procedure for registration of foreign nationals, stateless persons, and Russian citizens according to their place of residence.

-If you provide accommodation to a foreign national or a stateless person, you, as the host, are required to provide notification of the arrival of the foreign national or stateless person within 7 working days from the date of the foreigner's arrival.
+If you provide accommodation to a foreign national or a stateless person, you, as the Host, are required to provide notification of the arrival of the foreign national or stateless person within 7 working days from the date of the foreigner's arrival.
 You can submit a notification at the territorial office of the Ministry of Internal Affairs of the Russian Federation or the multi-functional center for provision of public and municipal services personally or by post.
-Please note that foreign nationals traveling in the Russian Federation for less than 7 days may not need to be registered.
+Please note that foreign nationals traveling in the Russian Federation for fewer than 7 days may not need to be registered.
 If you provide accommodation to a Russian citizen for more than 90 days, your guest must apply for temporary registration at the place of residence.